 andtower_country

 JSONata is simple, powerful, and flexible, and will come in handy as you create Routes for your external services.
-To explore JSONata further, check out the docs at JSONata.org.
+To explore JSONata further, visit our JSON Fundamentals guide.

 Now that you’ve created your first Route and learned how to use JSONata to shape the data sent by a Route, you'll connect Notehub to an external service.

-For this tutorial, you'll connect your app to Azure IoT Central, a secure, scalabe IoT app platform that allows you to manage IoT devices, create dashboards and visualizations, and more.
+For this tutorial, you'll connect your app to Azure IoT Central, a secure, scalable IoT app platform that allows you to manage IoT devices, create dashboards, and build data visualizations.

 If you don't have one already, first create an Azure account.
 Then, log in to your Azure Portal.